-Drug and Alcohol Abuse Prevention
+Drug and Alcohol Abuse Prevention Program (DAAP)

 Southwestern College is committed to maintaining a drug-free workplace for staff, faculty and students.
-Policy 5003 states that the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance is prohibited in all buildings, property, facilities, service areas and satellite centers of the District and all employees are required to comply with this policy as a condition of continued employment.
+Policy 5003 states that the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance is prohibited in all buildings, property, facilities, service areas and centers of the District and all employees are required to comply with this policy as a condition of continued employment.
 Any employees violating this policy will be subject to disciplinary action which may include termination.
-All employees receive a copy of this policy and are notified of the consequences of noncompliance.
+All employees receive a copy of this policy and are notified of the consequences of non-compliance.
+Please click on the link above to access the college's DAAPP webpage or the links below for specific resources